Entropicsky/elevenlabsvoicegen/README.md

 ## Configuration

 The `settings.ini` file is used to configure the program.
 It includes the following settings:
+- `directory_name`: Name of the directory to place the voice files.
+Change this when you change voice script, as the system will not duplicate files in a directory (to make it easier to restart.
 - `casting_note`: A description of the desired voice.
 - `specified_voice_names`: A list of specific voice names to include in the voice selection.
 Use lower case.
 Separate multiple names with commas.
 - `stability_range`: A list of stability values to use when generating the voice lines.
 The stability value affects the consistency of the voice.
 Separate multiple values with commas.